-Next to the wetland we are creating a small woodland, although to be truthful as this was only planted during the past two winters much of this area is currently a forest of tree-guards!
-Each year we plant a 1 hectare glade in the woodland with winter bird forage to provide food for farmland birds.
-As a result huge mixed flocks of species like tree sparrows, yellowhammers, reed buntings, chaffinches and others abound in the winter months.
-We put out supplementary seed near the hide, making it an excellent venue for bird photography.
+Next to the wetland we are creating a small woodland and each year we plant a 1 hectare glade in the woodland with winter bird forage to provide food for farmland birds.
+As a result huge mixed flocks of species like chaffinches, reed buntings, yellowhammers and others abound in the winter months.

-Despite the relatively small size of our nature reserve, we seem to attract more than our share of rarities; purple heron, marsh harrier and corn buntings are just a few of the birds to have visited us, and we are hoping that our tree sparrow population will increase over time.
+Despite the relatively small size of our nature reserve, we seem to attract more than our share of rarities; purple heron, marsh harrier and corn buntings are just a few of the birds to have visited us, and we are hoping for more over time.

 Definitely check out the beautiful nature reserve, amazing to see such unspoilt nature with not a soul in sight!
 Cosy cottage, very kid & puppy friendly.
 Thanks Dave & Helen!